H2CO3/steelsafe/README.md

 These make Steelsafe largely unsuited for corporate use, but we believe that it will still make a fine addition to the power user's toolbox.

+### Disclaimer

+This software has **NOT** yet been formally audited by a security expert.
+If you are in infosec/pentesting/verification, and you are willing to take a look, please contact me.

 ### Installation

 You'll need the [Rust toolchain][4], then simply: